Persistent Haldane Phase in Carbon Tetris Chains: The Y-chain

 Our results can be further corroborated by looking at finite chains.
 Fig.~\ref{fig:YchainSzSmol} illustrates that edge states are clearly exponentially localized.
 The inset shows the total spin per unit cell (i.e., molecule) computed using

-Interestingly, one can see that local spin-1 moments $S_{\text{tot},i_m}\approx 1$ are only well-defined in the molecular limit $t'/t\ll1$.
-In contrast, edge states are localized more strongly for large $t'$ because the gap is increasing.
+Interestingly, one can see that local spin-1 moments $S_{\text{tot},i_m}\approx 1$ are only well-defined in the molecular limit $t'/t\ll1$, illustrating that such spin-1 moments are not a necessary feature of a Haldane phase.
+In contrast, edge states are actually localized more strongly for large $t'$ because the gap is increasing.

 The Haldane phase manifests for arbitrary values of $t'$, and triangulene chains are hence not the only pathway to obtain this phase.
 E.g., the homogeneous case $t'=t$ of the Y-chain describes a depleted Hubbard ladder (see Fig.~\ref{fig:TetrisSketch}), which could be implemented using designer lattices~\cite{Huda2020}.